 More Efficient Vehicles - Between 1990 and 2012, passenger vehicle mileage improved by 46%.
 In 2013, Arizonans drove 71% more miles than in 1990, yet they only bought 52% more gas; that results in more road wear but less revenue per mile driven.

 The Town will also host a series of information meetings in September and October, 2018.
-Watch this website for further details on upcoming meetings.
+Follow this link for a list of meeting dates and times.

 You may also contact the following Clarkdale Town Staff members with questions:

 Public Works/Utilities Director Maher Hazine